dapp1990/poc-graalVM/README.md

 # POC-GraalVM
-This POC uses library `org.graalvm.polyglot` to evaluate and execute JavaScript code having Java as host language.
+This POC uses library `org.graalvm.polyglot` to evaluate and execute JavaScript code having OpenSDK 11 as host language.